 HKEY_LOCAL_MACHINE contains every piece of information about the machine and the software installed on the computer.
 Here you can see that on my machine, my default media player is VLC player.
 So as you can appreciate, the registry is very important but it is also very delicate.
 Over some time it can become cluttered, even corrupt.
 If this happens the computer may slow down or may not even work.
 This is why it is a good idea to maintain it.
 Cleaning and defragmenting the registry is a very good way to do this.
 Don't forget to close the editor.

 You now have four options.
-Follow this guide here, Print this page and follow the guide on paper.
-Follow a video guide ( I am currently updating the videos as the ones shown are from the pervious website layout) Or you could simply load clean my pc onto your mobile and follow from there, don't forget to rotate the phone for a bigger picture.
+Follow the for free guide here, Print this page and follow the guide on paper.
+Follow a video guide ( I am currently updating the videos as the ones shown are from the pervious website layout) Or you could simply load onto your mobile and follow from there, don't forget to rotate the phone for a bigger picture.

 If you haven't already done so, start up Wisecare by going to your desktop and double clicking the Wisecare icon.